Investigation of Core Transport Barriers in DIII-D Discharges with off-axis Te Profile Peaks: Initial comparison with transport model

 The code is constructed to solve the time-dependent electron thermal diffusion equation

 in cylindrical coordinates. $q_e$ and $S_e$ denote the electron thermal flux and net input power to electron.
+Radial $S_e$ profiles are obtained using power balance calculations by ONETWO and TORAY-GA, which account for Ohmic and ECH input power, radiated loss and electron-ion energy exchange.
 In this simulation, $n_e$ is assumed to be constant and only $T_e$ is simulated over time.
 The electron thermal flux $q_e$ can be described using a simple model

 where $\chi_e$ and $v_e$ denote the electron heat diffusivity and electron heat convection velocity.